IngridOrnum/js-ca-spring-ingrid-ornum/README.md

 - As a user, I want to view a summary of my cart on the checkout page.
 - As a user, I want to view an order-confirmation screen after checking out.

-2. Required pages:
+Required pages:
-- Home Page containing product list `/index.html`
+- Home Page containing product list
-- Product Page showing all details of a specific product `/product/index.html`
+- Product Page showing all details of a specific product
-- Checkout Page showing all items in the basket `/checkout/index.html`
+- Checkout Page showing all items in the basket
-- Confirmation Page showing a thank you message `/checkout/confirmation/index.html`
+- Confirmation Page

-Important features:
-This list is a non-exhaustive list of important things to keep in mind before delivery:

-* Errors should be handled for the user, such that they are alerted when something goes wrong like an API call.
-* A loading indicator should be shown to the user whenever they are waiting for an asynchronous action to finish.
-* There should be no hardcoded product data in your final submission.
-* Although the focus on marking is on JavaScript, the site still needs to be accessible and usable for the user.
-If we cannot access functionality that has been coded, it will be marked as if the coding was not done.
-* Use `async` instead of `then` syntax for asynchronous actions.
-* Remove all console.log statements before delivery.

 ## Features
 The project features seven responsive pages.
 These are the following: